 Every Person shall file a quarterly return of the number of his gross sales or receipts within twenty-five (25) days following the close of each taxable quarter prescribed for each taxpayer.

-VAT registered persons shall pay the value-added tax on a monthly basis.
+VAT registered persons shall pay the value-added tax every month.

-The person who is not a VAT-registered the sales or receipts are exempt from payment of value-added tax but are required to pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.
+The person who is not a VAT-registered sales or receipts are exempt from payment of value-added tax but must pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.

-However, any person engaged in cooperatives and who are self-employed individuals and professionals availing of the 8% tax on gross sales or receipts and other non-operating income shall be exempted from the payment of three percent (3%) other percentage tax.
+However, It shall exempt any person engaged in cooperatives and self-employed individuals and professionals availing of the 8% tax on gross sales or receipts and other non-operating income from the payment of three percent (3%) additional percentage tax.

-Vat threshold is three million pesos and will be subject to a twelve percent (12%) tax rate based on the annual gross sales.
+The vat threshold is three million pesos and will be subject to a twelve percent (12%) tax rate based on the annual gross sales.
 A person may not be subject to vat train law if the gross sales or receipts do not exceed the vat threshold Philippines 2018.
 Although the gross sales or receipts do not meet the threshold amount, you may still register your business as vat and claim the input tax.
-The vat threshold Philippines 2018 increased from the previous vat threshold.
+The vat threshold in the Philippines in 2018 increased from the previous vat threshold.

-If you have questions regarding the updates of vat under train law, please don't be shy to drop your comments below.
+If you have questions regarding the vat updates, please don't be shy to drop your comments below.
 Your thoughts are precious to us.
-Don’t forget to share and rate this if you like this article.